adc-trust-ai/trust-free/README.md

 [![Python](https://img.shields.io/pypi/pyversions/trust-free.svg)](https://pypi.org/project/trust-free/)
 ![OS](https://img.shields.io/badge/OS-macOS%20ARM64-blue)

-> ⚠️ **Note:** Currently, `trust-free` is only tested and supported on macOS ARM64 (e.g. M1/M2/M3/M4 chips).
-Compatibility for other platforms (Intel macOS, Linux, Windows) is planned for future releases.
-Free version is limited to datasets of at most 5,000 rows and 20 columns.
-Currently designed only for regression tasks.
-Future releases will also tackle other tasks e.g. classification.

 **trust-free** is a Python package for fitting interpretable regression models using Transparent, Robust, and Ultra-Sparse Trees (TRUST) — a new generation of Linear Model Trees (LMTs) with state-of-the-art accuracy and intuitive explanations.
-This is a free version — a pro version is planned in the future.
+Currently supports standard regression and experimental time-series regression tasks.
+Future releases will also tackle other tasks such as classification.
+This is a free version, limited to datasets of at most 5,000 rows and 20 columns — a pro version is under development.

 ## Overview
-TRUST [1] is a new-generation algorithm based on (sparse) **Linear Model Trees** (LMT).
-It was developed during my Ph.D. in Statistics at the University of Wisconsin-Madison, a department founded by the celebrated statistician George Box ("all models are wrong but some are useful").
+TRUST [1] is a next-generation algorithm based on (sparse) **Linear Model Trees** (LMTs).
+It was developed during my Ph.D. in Statistics at the University of Wisconsin-Madison.

-LMT combine the strengths of two popular interpretable machine learning models: Decision Trees (non-parametric) and Linear Models (parametric).
+LMTs combine the strengths of two popular interpretable machine learning models: Decision Trees (non-parametric) and Linear Models (parametric).
 Like a standard Decision Tree, they partition data based on simple decision rules.
 However, the key difference lies in how they evaluate these splits and model the data.
-Instead of using a simple constant (like the average) to evaluate the goodness of a split, LMT fit a Linear Model to the data within each node.
+Instead of using a simple constant (like the average) to evaluate the goodness of a split, LMTs fit a Linear Model to the data within each node.

 This approach means that the final predictions in the leaves are made by a Linear Model rather than a simple constant approximation.
 This gives Linear Model Trees both the predictive and explicative power of a linear model, while also retaining the ability of a tree-based algorithm to handle complex, non-linear relationships in the data.
-This way, LMT can approximate well any Lp function in Lp norm, i.e. can learn almost any function.
-Importantly, the resulting fitted model is usually compact and hence easier to interpret.
+This way, LMTs can approximate well any Lp function in Lp norm, i.e. can learn almost any function.
+Importantly, the resulting fitted model is usually compact, making it easier to interpret.

-Compared to other LMT algorithms, such as M5 [2], the TRUST algorithm delivers a new level of interpretability through enhanced sparsity and a host of specialized methods.
-To the best of our knowledge, it is also the most accurate LMT algorithm currently available.
-These two aspects — its advanced interpretability and state-of-the-art accuracy — establish TRUST as the leading LMT algorithm today, having an overall accuracy comparable to the well-known blackbox model Random Forest [3] — while remaining fully interpretable.
+Compared to existing LMT algorithms such as M5 [2], TRUST offers unmatched interpretability and accuracy, approaching that of black-box models like Random Forests [3] — while remaining fully transparent.

+### References

-[1] Dorador, A. (2025).
-"TRUST: Transparent, Robust and Ultra-Sparse Trees".
-[Link to arXiv preprint](https://arxiv.org/abs/2506.15791).
+[1] Dorador, A. (2025). *TRUST: Transparent, Robust and Ultra-Sparse Trees*. [arXiv:2506.15791](https://arxiv.org/abs/2506.15791).

 [2] Quinlan, J.R.
-(1992).
-"Learning with Continuous Classes".
-Proceedings of Australian Joint Conference on Artificial Intelligence, Hobart 16-18 November 1992, 343-348.
+(1992). *Learning with Continuous Classes*.
+Australian Joint Conference on AI, 343–348.

-[3] Breiman, L. (2001).
-"Random Forests".
-Machine Learning, 45, 5-32.
+[3] Breiman, L. (2001). *Random Forests*.
+Machine Learning, 45(1), 5–32.

+## Summary of Key Advantages

+- 🧠 Combines the flexibility of trees and the power of linear models
+- ⚡ Outperforms existing LMTs in accuracy, sparsity and overall interpretability
+- 🔍 Full explanation of each prediction
+- 🪶 Compact models that are easy to understand and visualize

 ## Features in Free Version

 - Regression tasks (including a currently experimental 'time series mode')
 - Transparent predictions with linear model explanations
 - Robust sparsity for better interpretability
-- Compact models with random-forest-level accuracy
+- Compact models with accuracy comparable to Random Forests
 - Multiple variable importance methods (Ghost, Permutation, ALE plots, SHAP values)
 - Visual tree structure and explanations